OGGM/oggm-edu/docs/index.rst

 Welcome to OGGM-Edu!
 ====================

-This platform will become an educational website about glaciers.
+This platform is an educational website about glaciers.
 It is currently in construction, but we already have several things for you to explore!